Bluejacket of the Quarter: Master-at-Arms 3rd Class Kenneth Thomas

 GREAT LAKES, Ill.
-(May 5, 2020) – Naval Station Great Lakes announced their Sailors of the Quarter for the second quarter in an awards ceremony July 10, 2020.
+(July 21, 2020) – A photo of Master-At-Arms 3rd Class Kenneth Thomas, from Sacramento, California, Naval Station Great Lakes' Bluejacket of the Quarter.
+Naval Station Great Lakes announced their Sailors of the Quarter for the second quarter in an awards ceremony July 10, 2020.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Brigitte Johnston)

-Master-at-Arms 3rd Class Kenneth Thomas, from Sacramento, California, was named Bluejacket of the Quarter for Great Lakes.
-Thomas is a part of Great Lakes’ security department.
-He has been in the Navy for three and a half years and aboard Great Lakes for three years.

-“I feel honored and grateful to have been selected for the opportunity,” said Thomas.

 |Date Taken: